maniSbindra/keda-error-threshold-and-queue-length-based-scaler/README.md

 Key points to note:

-* After the [Line 168](./setup.sh#L168) in the script, which builds the test go application container image and pushes it to ACR, you can update the image name and tag in the [deployment.yaml](./deployment.yaml) file.
+* After the [Line](./setup.sh#L168) in the setup.sh script, which builds the test go application container image, and pushes it to ACR, you should update the ACR_NAME with your created ACR name in [deployment.yaml](./deployment.yaml) file, for both the deployments.
-* The Prometheus [scrape config](./prometheus.yaml#L795-800) scares the test go apps for the msg_queue_length and rate_429_errors
+* The Prometheus [scrape config](./prometheus.yaml#L795-800) scrapes the test go apps for the msg_queue_length and rate_429_errors metrics.

 ## KEDA scaling tests

-After the installation, you can follow the steps in tests.sh to test the scaling behavior.
+After the installation, you can follow the steps in [tests.sh](./tests.sh) to test the scaling behavior.